Philomath, Oregon: Parks and recreation

 The city of Philomath owns and maintains at least 8 public parks within and adjacent to the city limits.
 The largest park in Philomath is Marys River Park, which occupies approximately 28 acres along the Marys River and includes three bridges, a covered picnic shelter, and restrooms.

-Mass media
+Media

-The Philomath News is a digital newspaper owned by Brad Fuqua, former editor of the Philomath Express, which was shut down by Lee Enterprises in September 2020.
-The Philomath News launched on Nov.
-30, 2020, and depends on voluntary memberships and digital advertising for revenue.
+The Philomath News is a digital newspaper owned by Brad Fuqua.

 Documentary

-The film Clear Cut: The Story of Philomath, Oregon documents the clash of cultures in Philomath between the old-time timber industry and the professionals and techies of the information age.
-The film was shown in the Sundance Film Festival in 2006.
+The film Clear Cut: The Story of Philomath, Oregon documents the clash of cultures in Philomath between the old-time timber industry and the professionals and techies of the Information Age.
+The film was shown at the Sundance Film Festival in 2006.